-In a previous post, we shared how three young Christians came to faith.
+In a previous post, we shared how three young Christians came to the faith.
 This is part two in a series of stories about these believers who are making a difference in India.
 Stay tuned for more about their lives and ministries and for ways you can pray for them.

-Aryan: The Music Star
+The Music Star

 Aryan* has found a successful career as a musician.
 As a Christian in the secular music world, Aryan seeks to make Jesus known by building relationships with others in his field.
 Here’s what he had to say about sharing the gospel with other musicians and artists in India:

 “In my [line of work] people are not stupid.
-If they can sense you are treating them like a project, you might not say the words but the moment you treat them like, ‘I have something to impart” even if it is Jesus, they can sense that it’s a holier than thou pedestal that you are on.
+If they can sense you are treating them like a project, you might not say the words but the moment you treat them like, ‘I have something to impart” even if it is Jesus, they can sense that it’s holier than thou pedestal that you are on.
 You might not say it, but everything about you says, ‘I have something to offer,’ which is beautiful and true, but it is more about your need of the hour as opposed to theirs.
 So, how I’m a Christian today with my secular friends—I may not be throwing the Bible verses, but I am praying for them.
 It is way more relational than anything else.”

 When Samar* gave his life to Christ, God called him into worship ministry.
 He married Aadhya (story below) and has held concerts, camps, and programs where hundreds have the opportunity to hear the gospel.
-Because of his success as a musician, Samar and his team are invited into schools and colleges in the city and rural areas.
+Because of his success as a musician, Samar and his team are invited to schools and colleges in the city and rural areas.
 Samar had this to say about the ministry God has given him and his family: